SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Introduction

-Besides, on-device FSCIL scenarios present practical challenges, including long-term data collection spanning years, extremely scarce labeled samples, and the persistent need for model updates.
-Edge devices cannot accumulate comprehensive data on all classes due to the limited storage capacity, and must simultaneously perform low power inference while continuously learning from real-time data streams~\citep{liu2024few,wang2024approximation}.
-We provide the process of on-device FSCIL scenario and SNN-ANN neurons comparison in Figure~\ref{fig:edge_fscil1}.
+Besides, smart devices are severely constrained in terms of memory capacity and maximum performance~\citep{shuvo2022efficient}, extremely scarce labeled samples, and the persistent need for model updates.
+Edge devices are incapable of accumulating comprehensive data on all classes due to limited storage capacity and must simultaneously perform low-power inference while continuously learning from real-time data streams.
+We provide the process of on-device FSCIL scenario and compare the behavior of SNN and ANN neuron in this scenario in Figure~\ref{fig:edge_fscil1}.

-To tackle the above challenges, we propose a Sparsity-Aware, Fast-Adaptive SNN (SAFA-SNN) with neuronal dynamics for general on-device FSCIL.
-First, we align spike outputs via dynamic thresholds in incremental sessions to alleviate catastrophic forgetting.
-Specifically, we maintain most neurons stable and keep others active in incremental learning.
-Then, considering the non-differentiable gradient in SNNs, we adopt zeroth-order optimization in backpropagation.
-Finally, prototypes are updated via subspace projection, which calibrates biased predictions to boost incremental learning.
-In addition, we conduct practical implementation and extensive experiments on five datasets, demonstrating the performance of SAFA-SNN.
+To tackle the above challenges, we propose Sparsity-Aware neuronal dynamics and Fast-Adaptive prototype subspace projection with SNN (SAFA-SNN) for general on-device FSCIL.
+Sparsity measures the spike frequency of neurons.
+Neurons with dynamic thresholds are defined as stable or active, where most remain stable and only a few are active for new tasks, minimizing updates to the majority of synapses.
+Zeroth-order optimization is a gradient-free method to approximate true gradients using only function values~\citep{liu2020primer}, which enables SNNs to handle non-differentiable spike activation while avoiding limited width of surrogate gradients~\citep{lian2023learnable}.
+In incremental learning sessions, retraining the model with few-shot samples is inherently prone to severe overfitting.
+To migrate this issue, we project the prototypes onto the subspace spanned by base classes, enhancing the discriminability of new classes.
+We conduct practical implementation and extensive experiments on static and neuromorphic datasets, demonstrating the performance of SAFA-SNN.

 The main contributions of this paper are as follows: